IT’S NOT MY TURN TO LOOK FOR GRANDMA!

 How I wrote IT’S NOT MY TURN TO LOOK FOR GRANDMA

 I have a niece named Katie who at the time was very…headstrong.
-That means that she usually did what she wanted to do.

 I came back to it a year or two later and wrote